samiecode/babylon/README.md

 # Babylon Auto-Savings Platform

 Babylon monitors user wallets, calculates auto-save amounts for each incoming transfer, and funds a non-custodial vault smart contract once the user approves.
 Users can later trigger withdrawals subject to the cooldown they configured.
+The on-chain components currently target the Celo network (e.g. Celo Sepolia).

 ## Architecture Overview